Hypersensitivity Pneumonitis and Mold Exposure

 In many cases, individuals initially have flu-like symptoms, which can make the condition difficult to identify.
 However, it can be possible for symptoms to stop if the exposure ceases.
 If you're experiencing symptoms that may be related to HP, it's best to reach out to your doctor as soon as possible and share your symptoms with them.
 (It's also always a good idea to prevent mold growth in your home...
 More on that later.)

-How is Hypersensitivity Pneumonitis Treated?
+How Is Hypersensitivity Pneumonitis Treated?

 If you're experiencing HP symptoms, you may be wondering what treatment options are available.
 The first step is to reach out to your doctor and share your concerns.
 They'll most likely run some diagnostic tests to pinpoint possible symptom causes.
 If you have a high-risk occupation, then your doctor may be able to diagnose you with HP faster.